Before you start your visa application please check that you meet the UK immigration and eligibility requirements.

 You must make an online application for a Tier 4 visa.

-You will then be able to organise a biometric appointment where your fingerprints and photograph will be taken.
-At the appointment, you will normally need to submit your original documents and translations.
+At your biometric appointment your fingerprints and photograph will be taken and you will normally need to submit your original documents, translations and passport.
 You can read more about the documents you will need on our Documents page.

 When can you come to the UK on a Tier 4 (general) student visa?